Saturday, September 17, 2022

 Understanding of epigenetics has evolved significantly over time, moving beyond its initial connection to development and evolution to encompass the idea that epigenetic changes are heritable modifications to gene function that occur without changes in the DNA sequence itself, and these changes can be passed on through cell division.
 There may be an “epigenetic advantage” to phenotypic switching by epigenetic inheritance, rather than by gene mutation.
 An epigenetically-inherited trait can arise simultaneously in many individuals, as opposed to a single individual with a gene mutation.
 Moreover, a transient epigenetically-modified phenotype can be quickly “sunsetted”, with individuals reverting to the original phenotype.
 Thus, epigenetic phenotype switching is dynamic and temporary and can help bridge periods of environmental stress.
 Epigenetic inheritance likely contributes to evolution both directly and indirectly.
 Doubtlessly, the presence of epigenetic markers and the phenotypes they create (which may sort quite separately from the genotype within a population) will influence natural selection and, so, drive the collective genotype of a population.
 [3]

-"Collective Unconscious" (German: kollektives Unbewusstes) refers to the theory that the unconscious mind and shared mental concepts.
+"Collective Unconscious" (German: kollektives Unbewusstes) refers to the theory that the unconscious mind repeats and reproduces shared mental concepts that pass to the next generation offspring in the form of archetypes.
 It was coined by Carl Jung.

 With the help of clinical examples, the author tries to show how the therapeutic process works in Jung's theory of Unconscious: in the course of transference, the Unconscious generates Images which are coming from the Archetypes of Collective Unconscious.
 The interpretation of these Images and dreamer's associations trough transference, leads the patient to elaborate Symbols as carriers of a new sense for himself,